Pest inspection: Is it a requirement to get a mortgage?

 When is a termite inspection required?

 A termite qualifies as a pest and therefore falls under the scope of a pest inspection.
 In other words, a termite inspection is required for all VA and FHA loans that meet the above conditions.
-In some cases, the seller may be required to pay for the termite inspection.
+Depending on the loan type and your contract, you may be able to negotiate for the seller to cover the cost of the inspection.

 Take the first step toward the right mortgage